google/codeu_coding_assessment_2017/README.md

 This project allows students to express their coding skills before entering CodeU.
 Students will complete this JSON-lite object and JSON-lite parser.

+## DISCLAIMER

+CODEU is a program created by Google to develop the skills of future software engineers.
+This project is not an offical Google Product.
+This project allows students to express their coding skills before entering CodeU.

 ## What is JSON-lite?

 Well it doesn't really exists.
 For the purpose of this question we are defining